teasmade/nts-js-202103-p2-bicloo/README.md

 - Leaflet map display / tile layer loading
 - Map marker geo-situation according to Nantes api bike station data
 - Geolocalisation of user with browser geoloc api
+- Calculation algorithms for distance between user and stations, distance for routes
 - Shop / rewards page with system of tiles generated from remote data
 - Home and shop page modal components, created with customisable content and button controls